vidyar/shippabledocs1/sources/languages/scala.rst

 scala
 ======

-This section helps you to build environment and configuration topics specific to Scala projects.
+This section helps you specify the build environment and other configuration specific to Scala projects.

 - Tell us what your build environment is.
-This is an option setting and if ommitted Ubuntu 12.04 is used as a default
+This is an optional setting and if omitted Ubuntu 12.04 is used as a default
     .. code-block:: python

         # Build Environment
         build_environment: ubuntu1204

-- Set the appropriate languge and the version number.
-You can test against multiple version for a single push by adding more entries.
+- Set the appropriate languge and version number.
+You can test against multiple versions for a single push by adding more entries.
 Scala minions use ``scala`` by default to set the version.

-- We support for SBT,oraclejdk6, oraclejdk7 ,openjdk6 and openjdk7 .
-Specify scala versions like 2.8.x, 2.9.x and 2.10.x in the shippable.yml file as shown below.
+- We support SBT,oraclejdk6, oraclejdk7 ,openjdk6 and openjdk7.
+Specify Scala versions like 2.8.x, 2.9.x and 2.10.x in the shippable.yml file as shown below.
     .. code-block:: python

 	language: scala